‘Confused and angry’: Brexit unsettles EU citizens in the UK

 “People were promised that nothing would change for them.
 Yet for a good number, even the process already changes everything,” she said.

-Free moveme nt for people among the EU’s member states is a core EU principle and Britain’s 2016 vote to leave the bloc was, in part, a reaction to high levels of im migration from other EU nations.
+Free movement for people among the EU’s member states is a core EU principle and Britain’s 2016 vote to leave the bloc was, in part, a reaction to high levels of im migration from other EU nations.
 More than 1 million EU citizens moved to the U.K after eight formerly communist eastern European countries joined the bloc in 2004.

 Britain’s departure from the EU on Friday night will end the rights of citizens from the 27 remaining EU nations to settle in Britain, and of Britons to automatically live elsewhere in the bloc.
 To prevent people having to uproot their l ives and their families, the U.K. government says EU citizens already in the country will be given “settled status,” protecting their right to live, work, study and receive benefits.